Raff-dev/Raff-dev/README.md

 <h2 align="center">What am I up to?</h2>

-- 🔭 I’m currently working on e-commerce web application, mobile video game and a booking system</br>
+- 🔭 I’m currently working on e-commerce web application, mobile game and a booking app</br>
 - 🌱 I’m currently learning system design and team management</br>
 - 👯 I’m looking to collaborate on and pick up freelancing projects</br>
 </br>